cokelid/ChocoButler/README.md

 Normally the regular blue/brown Chocolatey icon is shown in the system tray.
 If packages are available for upgrade, the icon will turn red.
 When updated packages are found, a popup will display also.

-To install avaialble updates, right-click on the system tray icon and select "Install updates".
-From the icon you can see when the last update or check occurred.
+To install available updates, right-click on the system tray icon and select "Install updates".
+The will install **all** available packages updates, you cannot select a subset.

+By right-clicking the ChocoButler icon you can see when the last update or check occurred.
 You can also start the Chocolatey GUI (if installed) via the icon, and exit ChocoButler too.

-Updates are

 ## Configuration & Settings
 Settings exist in the `settings.json` text file.
 Edit this file to configure ChocoButler.